Lana-abdel/Assignment-1/readme.txt

 • Assumptions you have made:
-    1.A student who has desired 0 courses will not be placed in a course at all 2.A section's can_run value evaluates to false then it is implied that the students in the course are no longer in it because it won't run, but they wil not be placed in alternate course
-    3.A student will not request a course they have already taken 4.Students will only request courses they are eligible to take, and for which they have met the prerequisites.
+    1.A student who has desired 0 courses will not be placed in a course at all 2.A section's can_run value evaluates to false then it is implied that the students in that section are no longer in it because it won't run, but they will not be placed in alternate course 3.A student will not request a course they have already taken 4.Students will only request courses they are eligible to take, and for which they have met the prerequisites.